 No diggity, I got to give it up, give it up

 No diggity, I should bag it up, bag it up

 Once it was night, in the safe shelter of home, on the verge of shaking off the madness, ready to leave it behind, to heave a relieved sigh, all of a sudden my face shot red.
 My shoes?!
 NO!
 Go back???
 Back to..
 THAT?!...
 Two of the bravest climbers decided to not let me perish just like that on the quest back into the belly of the beast.

 At the end of the next work day, each of them appeared at the horizon with a backpack at every possible side.
 Ride of the valkyries.
 To Huy!
 To the start of the wild Hoyoux river and onwards!
 Into the heart of Condroz!
 Caroline..
 Hendrik..
 Take the map and put a cross beyond the Meuse river where once Ogier the Dane, the mythical knight of Charles The Great, abode his cursed new home valley.

 Ogier the Dane (Holger Danske) would have lived for at least two decades near Huy.
 This statue can be found in Hamlet's castle Kronburg and is sculpted by Hans Peder Pedersen-Dan in 1907.

 I want to free my route all the time

-Two weeks and other trips and a project later.
-Emergency space blankets glistened in the sun, covering your windows.
-You woke and took shoes from the freezer.
-Later at work they went out again when you sneakily shoved an icecold footbath underneath your desk.
-The heatwave was relentless.
-At that moment the dazzling sun was forcing me, Hans, Taco, Katie and Fré towards the shade of the terror.
+But two weeks later adamant weathergods made our fate far from avertible.
+Leuven found itself in a heatwave.
+You reader probably had some emergency space blankets glisteningly covering your windows.
+You might have woken that day taking shoes from the freezer.
+Later at work your footwear then went out again as you sneaked an icecold footbath underneath your desk.
+At that moment the dazzling sun was forcing me, Hans, Taco, Katie and Fré towards the sheltering shade of the terror once again.